hereariim/ESRF-NAPARI/README.md

 Imhorphen team at Université d'Angers:

 * David Rousseau, Full Professor, Université d'Angers
-* Pejman Rasti, Assistant professor, Université d'Angers
-* Valentin Gilet, PhD, Université d'Angers

 ## Contribution

-This workshop is a part of MIFOBIO 2023 offered by Imhorphen team.
+This workshop is a part of ESRF User Meeting T1 offered by Imhorphen team.
 It was written in the context of PHENET project.